-Growth in the world and the U. S. energy consumption as a function of time, follow what is known as exponential function.
+For a long time, growth in the world and the U. S. energy consumption as a function of time, follow what is known as exponential function.
+Now it looks like we have switched to linear growth, but time will tell if this is a permanent change.
 The exponential increase is characterized as follows.
 The amount of change (increase in energy consumption) per unit time is proportional to the quantity (or consumption) at that time.

 Where Greek letter Δ(delta) is the change or increment of the variable and λ (lambda) is the growth rate.
 After some mathematical methods, it can be shown that the equation changes to the form